 The families sued for a total of $6.2 million.
 Judas Priest’s manager stated, and I paraphrase, “If we were to hide a message, it’d tell people to buy seven copies of the album, not harm themselves.”
 Thankfully, the judge ultimately dismissed the case as nonsense after letting both sides say their piece.

 Of course, Queen B is a tool of Satan according to the backmasking crowd, and she doesn’t help the matter with her esoteric occult marketing themes and related lawsuits.

 Accusers point to the song “Sweet Dreams,” which when played forward is the type of pretty love song that demonstrates why she’s at the top of the R&B mountain.
 When you play it backwards, however, you purportedly get a rather unique take on love.

 As backmasking believers will tell you before they play you the song, you’ll hear Beyoncé sing:

 “Hail Satan, hail Satan.
 I am worthy.
 I am worthy.
 Satan.
 I am sorry for the end of your sins ‘cause they’re going to live in hell, ‘cause they’re going to live in hell.
 Hail Satan.
 I am worthy.
 I am worthy.
 I follow Lucifer.
 Hail Satan, ‘cause they’re going to live in Hell.
 I follow Lucifer.”

 That’s quite a mouthful.
 To this day, Beyoncé hasn’t ever commented on this so-called finding, presumably because this type of panic is great for sales (or it’s all true!?).

-Otherwise, it's truly as absurd and ridiculous as it sounds, forwards and backwards!
-Whether or not our favorite musicians have encountered the ruler of the fiery underworld is up for debate, but without a doubt countless musicians have seen UFOs, so who's to say just how strange the music industry can really get?
+Otherwise, it’s truly as absurd and ridiculous as it sounds, forwards and backwards!
+Whether or not our favorite musicians have encountered the ruler of the fiery underworld in their satanic songs is up for debate, but without a doubt countless musicians have seen UFOs, so who’s to say just how strange the music industry can really get?